NastyaSF/rsschool-cv/cv.md

 + E-mail: anastasiya.fedkina.s@gmail.com
 + Telegram: @purplegiraffe
 + GitHub: @NastyaSF
-+ Discord: Anastasiya Fedkina (@NastyaSF)
++ Discord: Anastasiya Fedkina#6017

 ## **About me**
-I work in geology and record information in the license database, but it doesn't give me new skills.I really want to change activities and become a FrontEnd Developer.
-I am want to learn new skills and hope that teamwork skills and attentiveness will help me in my new profession.
+I work in geology and record information in a licensed database.
+I really want to change activities and become a FrontEnd Developer.
+I hope that my teamwork skills, attentiveness and willingness to learn will help me in my new profession.

 ## **Skills**
 + HTML5